erosenbl/SARS_outbreak_risk_landscape_mvmt/README.md

 summarizing landscape metrics for Elm Creek, MN.

 ### Random forest model fitting scripts
-**random_forest_model_fits.R** - Script to take simulation output (**Random forest analysis/Data/df_RF_final.RDS**) and fit random forest models for outbreak probability, maximum incidence rate, and maximum spread rate, resulting in Figure 3 in the manuscript.
+**random_forest_model_fits.R** - Script to take simulation output (**random_forest_ _analysis/Data/df_RF_final.RDS**) and fit random forest models for outbreak probability, maximum incidence rate, and maximum spread rate, resulting in Figure 3 in the manuscript.
 Users could modify the output from these fitted models to recreate Figure 4 in the manusctipt.

 ###Data subfolder
 **df_RF_final.RDS** - A data frame containing all simulations across all study